AKASHAorg/akasha-core/ui/apps/settings-app/DESCRIPTION.md

 The Settings app allows you to customize your settings for Ethereum World.
 It helps you finetune your experience in the World so you feel safe and enjoy your time.

-You can select the desired privacy mode, e.g. enabling or disabling tracking and analytics, and learn more about how the open-source analytics platform we use (Matomo) respects your provacy.
+You can select the desired privacy mode, e.g. enabling or disabling tracking and analytics or learn how the open-source analytics platform we use (Matomo) respects your privacy.

 The application also helps you explore different settings, e.g. choose a dark theme to prevent eye strain, so you can have a delightful experience in the World.